Move-In Checklist

 This may or may not be necessary depending on what type of apartment you move into, so be sure to check with your leasing agent prior to moving.
 Your apartment may require you to use an internet router to access your WiFi!

-This is a worthwhile splurge for students who tend to study at home for several hours at a time.
+This is a worthwhile splurge for students who tend to study at home for several hours at a time, or who work remotely as I do.

-These items don’t need to be brand new.
-Check for them online at second-hand shops and in person at thrift stores.
+These items don’t need to be brand new!
+Check for them online at second-hand shops and in person at thrift stores, or ask among your friends and family.

 Aluminum foil can be used for food storage, and—alongside parchment paper—for covering baking surfaces.